-Dr. Houston has over 42 years of experience in analysis, design, construction, and evaluation of heavy civil engineering projects; including critical nuclear related structures and systems.
+Dr. Tom Houston has over forty-two years of experience in analysis, design, construction, and evaluation of heavy civil engineering projects; including critical nuclear related structures and systems.
 His specialties include linear and non-linear stress analysis, geotechnical engineering and soil dynamics, as well as structural dynamics (wind, missile impact, blast effects) and stability.
 Dr. Houston has extensive experience in the analysis and design of concrete and steel structures, suspended systems, and equipment qualification.
 His experience includes development of seismic design criteria and procedures for systems, structures and components.
 He has extensive experience managing technical projects.
 He has worked with and is familiar with the DNFSB, NRC and DOE programs, regulations and requirements.
-Dr. Houston is a graduate from the University of South Carolina.

 Dr. Houston holds B.S., M.S. and Ph.D degrees in structural engineering.
 He is a licensed Professional Engineer in Pennsylvania, New York, South Carolina, and New Mexico.